jgereke/newwebsite/content/home/projects_aka_accomplishments.md

 [[item]]
   organization = "Oxford Research Encyclopedia of Economics and Finance" organization_url = ""
-  title = "J. Gereke, K. Gërxhani,, “Experimental Economics and Experimental Sociology” for the Oxford Research Encyclopedia of Economics and Finance, forthcoming. " url = "" certificate_url = "" date_start = "2019-07-04"
+  title = "J. Gereke, K. Gërxhani,, “Experimental Economics and Experimental Sociology” for the Oxford Research Encyclopedia of Economics and Finance, forthcoming." url = "" certificate_url = "" date_start = "2019-07-04" date_end = ""
-  date_end = "2019-07-04"
   description = "Experimental economics has moved beyond the traditional focus on market mechanisms and the ‘invisible hand’ by applying sociological and socio-psychological knowledge in the study of rationality, markets, and efficiency.
 This knowledge includes social preferences, social norms and cross-cultural variation in motivations.
 In turn, the renewed interest in causation, social mechanisms and middle-range theories in sociology has led to a renaissance of research employing experimental methods.
 This includes laboratory experiments, but also a wide range of field experiments with diverse samples and settings.
 By focusing on a set of research topics that have proven to be of substantive interest to both disciplines - cooperation in social dilemmas, trust and trustworthiness, and social norms - this review aims to highlight innovative interdisciplinary research that connects experimental economics with experimental sociology.
-We conclude that experimental economics and experimental sociology can still learn much from each other, thus providing economists and sociologists with an opportunity to collaborate and advance our knowledge on a range of underexplored topics of interest to both disciplines.
+We conclude that experimental economics and experimental sociology can still learn much from each other, thus providing economists and sociologists with an opportunity to collaborate and advance our knowledge on a range of underexplored topics of interest to both disciplines."

-"